 - Row versions that are generated by data modification transactions for features, such as: online index operations, Multiple Active Result Sets (MARS), and AFTER triggers.

-Operations within tempdb are minimally logged.
-This enables transactions to be rolled back. tempdb is re-created every time SQL Server is started so that the system always starts with a clean copy of the database.
+Operations within tempdb are minimally logged so that transactions can be rolled back. tempdb is re-created every time SQL Server is started so that the system always starts with a clean copy of the database.
 Temporary tables and stored procedures are dropped automatically on disconnect, and no connections are active when the system is shut down.
 Therefore, there is never anything in tempdb to be saved from one session of SQL Server to another.
 Backup and restore operations are not allowed on tempdb.

-The following table lists the initial configuration values of the tempdb data and log files, which are based on the defaults for the Model database.
+The following table lists the initial configuration values of the tempdb data and log files in SQL Server, which are based on the defaults for the Model database.
 The sizes of these files may vary slightly for different editions of SQL Server.

 |File||Logical name||Physical name||Initial size||File growth|

 |Primary data||tempdev||tempdb.mdf||8 megabytes||Autogrow by 64 MB until the disk is full|

 |Secondary data files*||temp#||tempdb_mssql_#.ndf||8 megabytes||Autogrow by 64 MB until the disk is full|

 |Log||templog||templog.ldf||8 megabytes||Autogrow by 64 megabytes to a maximum of 2 terabytes|

 * The number of files depends on the number of (logical) processors on the machine.
 As a general rule, if the number of logical processors is less than or equal to eight, use the same number of data files as logical processors.
 If the number of logical processors is greater than eight, use eight data files and then if contention continues, increase the number of data files by multiples of 4 until the contention is reduced to acceptable levels or make changes to the workload/code.

 The default value for the number of data files is based on the general guidelines in KB 2154845.